Why Circular Precincts Matter

 Table: Process of Continuous Improvement Going Beyond EIP Performance Requirements

-the Circular Precincts Guide focuses on how eco-industrial parks (EIPs) can continuously improve their performance by exceeding standard requirements. https://www.aurecongroup.com/-/media/files/downloads-library/thought-leadership/aurecon-circular-economy-guide-2024.pdf
+The Circular Precincts Guide focuses on how eco-industrial parks (EIPs) can continuously improve their performance by exceeding standard requirements. https://www.aurecongroup.com/-/media/files/downloads-library/thought-leadership/aurecon-circular-economy-guide-2024.pdf

 - Data and Analytics: Implement robust data systems to monitor resource flows, identify inefficiencies, and support evidence-based decision-making.